It took me a while to understand the power of goals and the need to have them in my life.

 I wasn’t sure how to set realistic goals;

-It all feel like work, maybe I would do it tomorrow!
+It all felt like work, maybe I would do it tomorrow!

 I’m sure you have heard all of the good reasons why you should have goals …